BrummieQuinn/freecodecamp-projects/surveyform/projectthoughts.md

 I plan to keep going back to this web form to improve the CSS as I learn more.

-For example,  I was given feedback on the button and the colour of the text in the header (accessibility) and I was also advised on how to neaten my html which I have already done and shorten my CSS so I will be making those further changes going forward at least.
+For example,  I was given feedback from my mentor, on the button and the colour of the text in the header (accessibility) and I was also advised on how to neaten my html which I have already done and shorten my CSS so I will be making those further changes going forward at least.

 I would also like to add to its responsiveness, including the addition of media queries.